'Slave song'

 Find out more….

-A rare, internationally significant manuscript held in Gloucestershire Archives forms the basis for a new project funded by Arts Council England.
+A rare, internationally significant manuscript held in Gloucestershire Archives formed the basis for a project funded by Arts Council England.
 The 18th century song is the world’s oldest surviving notated music from Barbados and unusually captures the voices of enslaved people working in the sugar plantations.

-Rider Shafique (Gloucester musician and artist of Bajan descent) and Vanley Burke (the ‘Godfather of Black British Photography’) have created an installation in the Lady Chapel at Gloucester Cathedral in September 2024 which explores the impact of the transatlantic slave trade from their viewpoint as descendants of Caribbean enslaved people.
-The project will also involve the Sew Jamaica sewing group who will stitch clothes into the textile element of the installation, an immersive audio-visual installation by local film-maker Callum Chaplin and a series of talks.
+Rider Shafique (Gloucester musician and artist of Bajan descent) and Vanley Burke (the ‘Godfather of Black British Photography’) created an installation in the Lady Chapel at Gloucester Cathedral in September 2024 which explored the impact of the transatlantic slave trade from their viewpoint as descendants of Caribbean enslaved people.
+The project also involved the Sew Jamaica sewing group who stitched clothes into the textile element of the installation, an immersive audio-visual installation by local film-maker Callum Chaplin and a series of talks arranged in partnership with the University of Gloucestershire.

-The project is delivered in partnership with Voices Gloucester led by project curators Jacqui Grange and Georgia Williams.
+The project was delivered in partnership with Voices Gloucester led by project curators Jacqui Grange and Georgia Williams.

 Further information